-Join celebrity chef and culinary author Lidia Bastianich as she explores diverse tales of freedom in Lidia Celebrates America: Freedom and Independence, which premieres Friday, June 28, 2013 at 10pm ET on PBS (check local listings).
+Join celebrity chef and culinary author Lidia Bastianich as she explores diverse tales of freedom in Lidia Celebrates America: Freedom and Independence, which premiered in June, 2013.

 The program begins on the eve of the 4th of July in Charlottesville, Virginia at Monticello, the home of Thomas Jefferson, and follows a number of new citizens as they are sworn in to become U.S. citizens on the front steps.
 Lidia and viewers are given a special tour of the incredible Monticello grounds from Assistant Director of Gardens and Grounds Gabriele Rausse to better understand Thomas Jefferson’s philosophy and his role in the nation’s development of agriculture—something he deemed essential for American independence and autonomy.
 Jefferson realized for a country to truly be independent, it had to be able to feed itself and develop trade with others, a concept that is evident in the diverse fauna and fruits Jefferson had planted in his gardens, which still exist today.

 Lidia and Gabriele end the tour with an experience Lidia describes as one she will never forget: creating Fig and Prosciutto Proscetta and a Fresh Tomato Panzanella from ingredients picked in Thomas Jefferson’s garden and prepared in his actual kitchen.
 The dishes are part of a grand dinner that evening celebrating not only Independence Day but also the naturalization of 80 new citizens.